harness/developer-hub/docs/continuous-error-tracking/get-started/agent-onboarding-wizard.md

 - In the **Agent Configurations** tab, locate the configuration that you want to use and select the <i class="fa-solid fa-code"></i> button.

-  The Configure error tracking agent for monitored service page is displayed.
-It provides instructions for downloading the Agent, adding JVM arguments, and setting environment variables.
+Use the instructions on the **Configure error tracking agent for monitored service** page to download the Agent, add JVM arguments, and set environment variables.

 ## Clone an Agent configuration